One Serving Of Nutella Has As Much Sugar As Five Oreos

 The problem?
 There is too much sugar in the spread for it to be considered a healthy snack.

-Freedhoff runs the blog Weighty Matters.
-In a post from September 2013 , he pointed out that two tablespoons of Nutella (the amount you see spread on a slice of toast in Nutella’s delicious looking ads) has as much sugar as FIVE OREO COOKIES.
+Freedhoff also runs the blog Weighty Matters.
+In a recent post, he points out that two tablespoons of Nutella (the amount you see spread on a slice of toast in Nutella’s delicious looking ads) has as much sugar as FIVE OREO COOKIES.

 Here what else he found in one serving size of the hazelnut spread: